Kilonova emission from GW230529 and mass gap neutron star-black hole mergers: Methods

 \subsection{Kilonova simulations for mass gap NSBH mergers}

-We compare the GW230529 posterior samples with our mock population of mass gap GW events using LVK O4 sensitivities.
-The mass and spin distribution for this simulation is chosen from the \textsc{Power Law + Dip + Break} (PDB) model \citep{fishbach_does_2020,Farah_2022,abbott_population_2023}.
-The PDB model enforces a mass ``dip'' between $\sim 2.2 - 6.0$ M$_{\odot}$, which is allowed to vary in depth.
+We compare the GW230529 posterior samples with a mock population of mass gap GW events generated using LVK O5 sensitivities from \cite{Abbott_2020} and \url{https://dcc.ligo.org/LIGO-T2000012-v2/public}: \texttt{AplusDesign} for the two LIGO detectors, \texttt{avirgo\_O5low\_NEW} for Virgo, and \texttt{kagra\_128Mpc} for KAGRA.
+We draw component masses and spins from the \textsc{Power Law + Dip + Break} (PDB) model \citep{fishbach_does_2020,Farah_2022,abbott_population_2023}.
+The PDB model enforces a mass ``dip'' between $\sim 2.2\text{–}6.0$ M$_{\odot}$, which is allowed to vary in depth and mass range.
 This dip between the expected NS and BH population will include events like GW230529 since it is not necessarily an empty mass gap.
-Because the inference for the PDB model does not significantly change with the inclusion of GW230529 \cite{230529_LVK} we use the posteriors computed based on the third GW Transient Catalog (GWTC-3; \cite{gwtc3}).
-The employed pairing function ensures that component masses for a given binary tend to be similar.
-After drawing the samples with mass and spin distribution following the PDB model, we follow \cite{Petrov_2022} and use a network SNR of 8, with the criteria that at least 1 of the detectors detect the signal above the threshold; cf.~\cite{kunnumkai} for a detailed discussion of how the simulation was made.
+The employed pairing function ensures similar components' masses within a given binary.
+After sampling masses and spins from the PDB model, we follow \cite{Petrov_2022} and use a network signal-to-noise ratio of 8, with the criteria that at least one of the detectors detects the signal above the threshold; cf.~\cite{kunnumkai} for details of the simulation pipeline.

-For this work, we consider the subpopulation of simulated GW events that contains a primary in the mass gap between $\sim 2.2 - 6.0$ M$_{\odot}$, and we simulate KN lightcurves for the detected NSBH events.
-The spin ranges are set based on the component masses, with components of masses < 2.5 M$_\odot$ having spin magnitudes from [0,0.4] while components with masses > 2.5 M$_\odot$ have spin magnitudes in the range [0,1] as set in \cite{abbott_population_2023}.
+For this study, we focus on the detected NSBH subpopulation whose primaries lie in the mass gap, $\sim 2.2\text{--}6.0\,M_\odot$, and we simulate KN light curves for these events.
+We consider all NSBHs with black hole mass up to $6.0\,M_\odot$.
+We set spin-magnitude $\chi$ ranges based on component mass, following \cite{abbott_population_2023}:for components with masses $<2.5\,M_\odot$ we draw $\chi$ from $[0,\,0.4]$, while for components with masses $>2.5\,M_\odot$ we draw $\chi$ from $[0,\,1]$.
+The direction distribution of the spins is isotropic.